 Your shopping cart is empty!

-Chef's favorite, olive oil is one of the principal source of cooking edible oils employed all over the Mediterranean region since centuries.
-The oil, pressed from olive fruits oftentimes is revered in many religious texts as a symbol of peace, prosperity, and good health.
+Chef's favorite, olive oil is one of the principal sources of cooking edible oils employed all over the Mediterranean region for centuries.
+The oil, pressed from olive fruits frequently, is revered in many religious texts as a symbol of peace, prosperity, and good health.

 Olives belong to the family of Oleaceae, in the genus: Olea.
 Scientific name: Olea europaea

-Olive is a slow growing evergreen tree with gnarled trunk and slender grey, fissured branches.
+Olive is a slow-growing evergreen tree with a gnarled trunk and slender grey, fissured branches.
 It may reach up to 50 feet in height at its natural habitat and may live for more than 500 years.
-It grows well under frost free dry environments assisted by well-drained, warm soil conditions.
+It grows well under frost-free dry environments assisted by well-drained, warm soil conditions.

-Cold pressed olive oil from the freshly harvested berries feature light green to deep-yellow in color depending on their maturity and veraison stage.
+Cold-pressed olive oil from the freshly harvested berries features light green to deep-yellow in color depending on their maturity and veraison stage.
 Green olives yield greenish, bitter, and pungent oil while black fruits can be pressed to relatively less pungent, yellow oil.
-Fresh oil has very low free fatty acids (FFA), and natively cold-pressed oil should have less than 0.5% FFA.
-In general, virgin oils should have less than 0.8% FFA.
+Fresh oil has deficient free

 Extra-virgin is the highest grade of olive oil.
 As with all virgin oils, it is pressed mechanically without employing chemicals or excess heat.
 Its specific gravity @ 15.5 °C is 0.9150–0.9180, Iodine value-75–94, and saponification value-184–195.